ancaariesanu/CEBP/README.md

 # Tehnologies

-- Java
+- Java.
-- C# for a standalone application
+- C#, Windows Forms for a standalone application.
-- React, HTML, CSS, JavaScript for a web based application
+- React, HTML, CSS, JavaScript for a web based application.
-- Postman, for recieving the request of the issue
+- Swagger UI & Postman, for testing the endpoints.
-- Others, TBD
+- Amazon Web Services, to run a server with the backend logic and make the connections for the clients with the database.
+- SQL for making queries in the Supabase database.
+- Supabase for authentication and database.
 # Schema of the project

 ![image](https://github.com/user-attachments/assets/f6c598d8-ebce-4929-87b9-dbd9cb53c5e3)